Update 10.19.2017 – The deadline for the online marketplace seller tax amnesty program has been extended to Nov. 1, 2017.

 If you’ve already been collecting and remitting tax on applicable sales in a state, then you can’t participate in the sales tax amnesty program in that state.
 However, you may be eligible for income or franchise tax amnesty.
 The reverse could also be true.

 If you have nexus with a state yourself, outside of the connection established through a marketplace provider, you are not eligible to participate in this program.

 Here is a map of participating states, as well as states where Amazon Fulfillment activity can create sales tax requirements for marketplace sellers.
 Note that the amnesty program is not limited to FBA sellers – it’s open to any online marketplace seller that has inventory in a provider’s warehouse or fulfillment center, or has some other physical connection to a participating state through a provider (like using a provider’s trucks for deliveries)

-As of this writing, the following 23 states and the District of Columbia have said they will participate.
+The following 24 states and the District of Columbia have said they will participate.
 Most are waiving past taxes without limitations.
 These are:

 - New Jersey

 - North Carolina

 The remaining states are offering amnesty with limitations:

 - Colorado will forgive any back sales/use tax, but it won’t waive back tax liability for income tax beyond its normal four-year look-back period.

 - Massachusetts is maintaining a look-back period.
 Details to be determined.